Schloss Grafenegg: Schloss Grafenegg today

 Most of the stately rooms in Schloss Grafenegg can be visited.
 Since 1971, various events such as exhibitions, concerts, conferences have taken place at the castle.
 Each year there is a Christmas market (the 'Grafenegger Advent').
-Between 1984 and 1987, the castle was the setting for an Lower Austrian state exhibition on the age of emperor Franz Joseph I of Austria.
+Between 1984 and 1987, the castle was the setting for a Lower Austrian state exhibition on the age of emperor Franz Joseph I of Austria.
 The initiator and driver of the cultural activities on the castle grounds was its managing director Gerhard Großberger.
 He made Schloss Grafenegg a fixed point in Austria's cultural landscape.
 In addition, there are on the castle grounds a riding school, a hotel, a restaurant and a vinotheque.

 In the park, there are the open-air stage 'Wolkenturm' with 1750 seats, completed in 2007, and the Auditorium Grafenegg concert hall, which serves as a venue and alternative location for the open air stage.
 Both are used for the Grafenegg Festival under artistic direction of Rudolf Buchbinder, which takes place every year (since 2007).
 The park and gardens are also used Lower Austrian State Horticultural Show.

 Further, the castle has been used in various (German spoken) movies and series.